It's a Bear

 It's a Bear is a 1924 American short silent comedy film directed by Robert F. McGowan.
-It was the 28th Our Gang short subject released.
+It was the 28th Our Gang short subject to be released.
 It's a Bear was remade with sound in 1930 as Bear Shooters.
 Allen Hoskins appeared in both films.

 Plot

 The gang decides to go hunting for big game and encounter a real bear.